Skip to main content

 Reception to Year 6

 We want our students to develop their God-given potential to its fullest capacity.
 We achieve this by providing a challenging, stimulating, child-centred curriculum.
 Students are encouraged to take responsibility for their own learning within a caring Christian environment, where they know they are valued, feel safe to extend themselves and take risks.
-Our curriculum reflects process as well as content.
-The curriculum strives to develop within students a love of learning, a desire to achieve personal excellence, deep understanding, and the knowledge, skills and dispositions necessary to take their place as responsible global citizens who have been called by God to be all they can for the well-being of human kind.
+Therefore our curriculum reflects process as well as content, the cognitive, the affective and the spiritual.
+Ours is the curriculum that strives to develop within students a love of learning, a desire to achieve personal excellence, deep understanding, and the knowledge, skills and dispositions necessary to take their place as responsible global citizens who have been called by God to be all they can for the well-being of human kind.

 Given this, our curriculum is underpinned by the following beliefs: